thestippe/thestippe.github.io/_drafts/statistics/multivariate_regression.md

 We can now try and fit the data with a linear model.
-We will use two additional features which PyMC provides us, namely the 'coords' option and the 'Data class.
+We will use two additional features which PyMC provides us, namely the "coords" option and the "Data" class.

 ```python
 coords = {'ind': df_cat.index, 'col': df_cat.columns}